acearchive/legacy-artifact-action/README.md

 Flags:
   -h, --help                    help for artifact-action
-      --ipfs-api multiaddr      The multiaddr of your IPFS node (default "/dns/localhost/tcp/5001/http") -m, --mode string             The mode to operate in, either "tree" or "history" (default "tree") -o, --output string           The output to produce, either "artifacts", "cids", or "summary" (default "summary") --path string             The path of the artifact files in the repository (default "artifacts") --pin-endpoint endpoint   The URL of the IPFS pinning service API endpoint to use
+      --ipfs-api multiaddr      The multiaddr of your IPFS node (default "/dns/localhost/tcp/5001/http") -m, --mode string             The mode to operate in, either "validate" or "history" (default "validate") -o, --output string           The output to produce, either "artifacts", "cids", or "summary" (default "summary") --path string             The path of the artifact files in the repository (default "artifacts") --pin-endpoint endpoint   The URL of the IPFS pinning service API endpoint to use